HashKey-DID/did-spec/did-specfication/hsk-method.md

 ## Security Considerations

-The DID Document is based on the Platon blockchain framework, All DID documents are published on the platon blockchain.
-All data is public so it heavily relies on its implementation for most of the cryptographic operations.
-For instance, to avoid replay attacks, each account has an associated nonce which is increased after each extrinsic submission by the account.
-All of the writing operation MUST be authenticated, DID documents can only be modified if they are published with a signature from one of the controllers.
+The DID document contract is deployed on the PlatOn BlockChain, all of the operations MUST be signed by the private key which corresponds to the public key in the DID.
+This makes it impossible to insert, modificate or delete message by attacker.
+Document was protected by blockchain ledger security mechanism, so replay, eavesdropping, denial of service, man-in-the-middle attack are no way.
+DID documents use ECDSA signature technology to prevent tampering, which can only be modified by one of the controllers who has related private key.

 ## Privacy Considerations

-In order to protect users' privacy, It's up to document controller to decide the data they put into a DID Document.
-We also provide zero-knowledge proof (ZKP) and secp256k1 signature algorithm based on public and private keys to further enhance data privacy.
+In order to protect users' privacy,  we do not support users to store personal privacy data in document.
+Document details published on the blockchain ledger are necessary only for authentication by other parties.
+Only the controllers hold the private key and it will not be known to any third party.